 7. ECLIPSE DAY AND DAY BEFORE COMPARISON

-See the webcams below, as they recorded the difference between 1st and 2nd of July 2019 at the Argentinian and Uruguayan Atlantic coast.
+See the webcams below, as they recorded the difference between the 1st and 2nd of July 2019 on the Argentinian and Uruguayan Atlantic coast.

-The view in Santa Teresita covers the moment about 10 min after totality (20:54 UTC), where the difference with illumination can be easily noticed.
-The sky also looks dark blue with greenish and reddish elements, which is typical for the deeper partial eclipses.
+The view in Santa Teresita covers the moment about 10 min after totality (20:54 UTC), where the difference in illumination can be easily noticed.
+The sky also looks dark blue with greenish and reddish elements, which is typical for deeper partial eclipses.

 In Pinamar basically, the eclipse conditions were displayed by shining street lamps, which were off at the same time day before.
 The image comes from the moment around 5 min before the greatest eclipse.

-The biggest difference can be seen in the screens provided by the only webcam headed into the solar direction.
-The difference in vista between the moment of the eclipse and day before is significant.
-Look also at the car lights shown on the left screenshots, presenting the view about 5 min before the eclipse and day before.
+The biggest difference can be seen in the screens provided by the only webcam headed in the solar direction.
+The difference in vista between the moment of the eclipse and the day before is significant.
+Look also at the car lights shown on the left screenshots, presenting the view about 5 min before the eclipse and the day before.
 Both streetlamps and car lights are stronger.

-The umbral movement across the sky, which is very fast under the astronomical day conditions, tends to stop, as encounter the Earth’s shadow.
-Afterwards, its shape tends to blur in the atmosphere, remaining reddish sky straight after.
+The umbral movement across the sky, which is very fast under astronomical day conditions, tends to stop, as encounters the Earth’s shadow.
+Afterward, its shape tends to blur in the atmosphere, remaining reddish sky straight after.
 This is driven by the different positions of the shadow against the Earth, which now lies parallelly instead of perpendicularly around midday.
-The observation also caught the moment, when umbra meets the Earth’s shadow washing out the Belt of Venus appearance.
+The observation also caught the moment, when the umbra meets the Earth’s shadow washing out the Belt of Venus appearance.